Jan. 25, 2021

 Waterloo – Black History Month is celebrated annually during the month of February in both Canada and the United States to celebrate and recognize the many achievements and contributions of Black Canadians and Americans.

-The following Laurier experts are available to comment on Black History Month:
+The following Laurier experts are available to comment on Black history:

-Carol Duncan is a professor in Laurier’s Department of Religion and Culture.
-She is an expert on the religion and culture of African and Caribbean immigrants to Canada since the Second World War and especially the role of African and Caribbean women in the development of Spiritual Baptist religion in Canada.
-She has also been involved in several research projects, including on the Underground Railroad and legacies of slavery in Canada.
-Duncan is the author of This Spot of Ground: Spiritual Baptists in Toronto and co-author of Black Religious Studies: An Introduction.
+Carol Duncan is a professor in Laurier’s Department of Religion and Culture and director of the joint Laurier-University of Waterloo PhD program in religious studies.
+She is an expert on the religion and culture of Caribbean immigrants to Canada since the Second World War and especially the role of Caribbean women in the development of Spiritual Baptist religion in Canada.
+Professor Duncan is the author of This Spot of Ground: Spiritual Baptists in Toronto and co-author of Black Religious Studies: An Introduction.
 She was the co-editor of The Black Church Studies Reader and Womanist and Black Feminist Responses to Tyler Perry’s Production and an academic consultant and on-screen commentator for Seeking Salvation: A History of the Black Church in Canada, which won the 2005 American Wilbur Award for best national television documentary.
-Contact: firstname.lastname@example.org or 519.884.0710 x3692
+Contact: firstname.lastname@example.org

 – 30 –